pelus131/GestorDeCitas/README.md

 Proyect from college

-Program that facilitates the register of appointments, sales from day and month from a beauty salon
+Program that facilitates the register of appointments and sales from day and month from a beauty salon